BLOOMBERG’S BILLION DOLLAR CAMPAIGN COULD HELP SAVE THOUSANDS OF HOMELESS PEOPLE

 But former New York City mayor and presidential candidate Mike Bloomberg warrants a comment.

-Bloomberg, who is worth more than $50-billion, will spend over one billion dollars in what inevitably will be a failed attempt to “buy” the U.S. presidency.
+Bloomberg, who is worth more than $50-billion, will spend more than one billion dollars in what inevitably will be a failed attempt to “buy” the U.S. presidency.
+Mark my words.

 Can you imagine the good he could do with that billion dollars!